 Step 2 - Use Proven Cleaning Products and Techniques

 Mix a mild solution of ammonia and water in a spray bottle and apply it to the tub wall and the shower curtain after each shower.
-Leave the bathroom running while cleaning with the ammonia.
+Leave the bathroom vent fan running while cleaning with the ammonia.
 Clean the outside face of the curtain too, from the hem up 12-inches.
-Rinse the solution using the show spray or a clean, damp cloth.
+Rinse the solution using the shower spray or a clean, damp cloth.

 Hang up the shower curtain to dry.
 Add detergent and bleach to the washing machine first, then run water before putting the shower curtain in the machine to avoid white spots from bleach splashes.

 Step 3 - Reduce Soap Scum Formation

 Instead of bar soap, use a liquid soap or body wash, which rinses away thoroughly.
 Use a washcloth or shower puff with bar and liquid soaps to save soap and keep the shower area cleaner.
 Avoid using heavy cream soaps, which adhere firmly to everything in the shower and eventually block the shower drain.

 Convert your fixed shower head to a handheld spray nozzle to rinse the shower area more effectively.
 Pour furniture-quality lemon oil onto a sponge or cloth and wipe the shower curtain, shower tiles, and tub walls once a week.
 As an alternative, rub car wax onto your plastic or vinyl shower curtain every few months.
 Reapply the lemon oil or wax when water no longer beads on the surface.